 In the procedure the masseter muscle is first identified by getting the patient to contract the muscle while clenching his or her jaw.
 Several small BOTOX®x injections are placed into the muscle which causes the muscles to relax and weaken, but does not cause complete paralysis.

 You will be able to eat, chew and speak as usual, but will no longer notice the spasms that were occurring with the grinding and clenching that took place before treatment.

 More injections may be administered in the temple region and forehead if symptoms require this.
 Dr Buchanan here at YouFirst Dental in Airdrie is certified in using BOTOX® to help treat TMJ problems.

-If you have TMJ related pain, especially if you suffer from chronic or frequent migraines, BOTOX® could be part of a dental remedy.
+If you have TMJ related pain, especially if you suffer from chronic or frequent headaches or migraines, BOTOX® could be part of a dental remedy.
 It is best to arrange a consultation first with Dr. Buchanan here at You First Dental in Airdrie so that your TMJ problems can be assessed.